contao/docs/docs/dev/framework/templates/_index.md

 ## History and development
-Contao's template system builds on the [Twig][Twig Docs] template engine.
+Contao's template system builds on the [Twig][Twig Docs Root] template engine.
 Historically, PHP templates were used and are now transitioned away from — this is why you can still find a lot of their remains in the current codebase.
 Native Twig support made its way into the core in Contao 4.12 and allowed users to substitute existing templates with Twig templates.
 Beginning with Contao 5, the majority of content elements were rewritten and are now Twig-only.
 Extrapolating from here, we ultimately plan to drop support for the PHP templating system in Contao 6.

 {{% notice info %}}
 It's hard to get things right in the first try and replacing the old template system with Twig is a big undertaking.